Capital punishment: Human rights

 And we may imagine somebody asking how we can teach people not to inflict suffering by ourselves inflicting it?
 But to this I should answer – all of us would answer – that to deter by suffering from inflicting suffering is not only possible, but the very purpose of penal justice.
 Does fining a criminal show want of respect for property, or imprisoning him, for personal freedom?
 Just as unreasonable is it to think that to take the life of a man who has taken that of another is to show want of regard for human life.
 We show, on the contrary, most emphatically our regard for it, by the adoption of a rule that he who violates that right in another forfeits it for himself, and that while no other crime that he can commit deprives him of his right to live, this shall.

 In one of the most recent cases relating to the death penalty in Singapore, activists like Jolovan Wham, Kirsten Han and Kokila Annamalai and even the international groups like the United Nations and European Union argued for Malaysian drug trafficker Nagaenthran K. Dharmalingam, who has been on death row at Singapore's Changi Prison since 2010, should not be executed due to an alleged intellectual disability, as they argued that Nagaenthran has low IQ of 69 and a psychiatrist has assessed him to be mentally impaired to an extent that he should not be held liable to his crime and execution.
-They also cited international law where a country should be prohibiting the execution of mentally and intellectually impaired people in order to push for Singapore to commute Nagaenthran's death penalty to life imprisonment based on protection of human rights.
-However, the Singapore government and both Singapore's High Court and Court of Appeal maintained their firm stance that despite his certified low IQ, it is confirmed that Nagaenthran is not mentally or intellectually disabled based on the joint opinion of three government psychiatrists as he is able to fully understand the magnitude of his actions and has no problem in his daily functioning of life.
+They also cited international law, where a country should prohibit the execution of mentally and intellectually impaired people to push for Singapore to commute Nagaenthran's death penalty to life imprisonment based on the protection of human rights.
+However, the Singapore government and both Singapore's High Court and Court of Appeal maintained their firm stance that despite his certified low IQ, it is confirmed that Nagaenthran is not mentally or intellectually disabled based on the joint opinion of three government psychiatrists as he can understand the magnitude of his actions fully and has no problem in his daily functioning of life.
 Despite the international outcry, Nagaenthran was executed on 27 April 2022.